The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 residence/daycare is 1.6 kilometers or further from the school.

-Nursery students attending one of the Division's three French immersion milieu schools are also bused subject to distance requirements.
+Nursery students attending one of WSD's three French immersion milieu schools are also bused subject to distance requirements.

 Special situations: There are a number of special situations where transportation is provided to accommodate safety considerations or geographic locations.

 Requests for Special Education transportation services should be directed to the Inclusion Support Services at 204-774-4525; all other requests for transportation services should be directed to the student's school.
 All enquiries regarding scheduling and operations should be referred to the Winnipeg School Division's transportation department at 204-789-0452 (8:00 a.m. - 4:30p.m.).

 In lieu of school bus transportation, students may be provided with bus tickets for the following:

 Special Education - where students can safely utilize transit services and in special circumstances.

 Special Circumstances - individual schools may be provided an allocation for bus tickets for students due to special circumstances.

 Students should remain at least 2 metres from the curb until the bus is stopped and the loading door opened.
 Loading and unloading should be conducted in an orderly and safe manner.